oci-tutorials/oci-tutorials.github.io/_posts/2019-01-25-what-is-faas.md

 ---
 date: 2019-01-25
-title: What is this “FaaS” thing everyone talking about?
-I don’t want a “microservice”, I want a big service that makes me lots of money!
+title: What is this “FaaS”?
 description: This tutorial uses [Minikube](https://github.com/kubernetes/minikube) to create a local kubernetes cluster.
 This tutorial uses [Docker for Mac](https://docs.docker.com/engine/installation/mac/) as the host of Minikube.